RAM Shop Enquiries

 We quote 1-3 working days for orders dispatched to the U.K. Please note during very busy periods (Black Friday/Christmas) it can take longer..
 You can check when your order was despatched by logging into your account and clicking on 'View Orders'.

 U.K: 1-3 working days -

-We quote three working days for orders dispatched to the UK.
 Should you not be at home when a delivery is attempted, your postman should leave an attempted delivery slip and your package will be returned to your local post office awaiting collection.
 If you do not collect your parcel it will be returned to us, we will then contact you before re-shipping your item.
 We will charge a postage fee to re-send items which have been returned to us.
 Please make sure someone is home to receive the package – most of our products do not fit through the letter box.

 In rare circumstances deliveries in the UK can take up to 21 days to arrive at their destination.
 You can contact us anytime regarding your order, but will not consider a parcel missing until 21 days have elapsed.

 International items usually arrive in 5-14 days, but it can take up to 35 days to some destinations.
 You can contact us any time regarding your order but we request you wait 25 days for EU countries and 35 days for non-EU countries before action will be taken.